The Behaviour Blogs Part 8 ~ Influence Your Kids Rather Than Control Them

-So get clear on what is and what isn’t acceptable in your house, praise your kids – even if they are 16 and 18 like mine, plan for good behaviour and balance prevention with cure !
+So get clear on what is and what isn’t acceptable in your house, praise your kids – even if they are older like mine, plan for good behaviour and balance prevention with cure !

 And always remember a smile is a curve that puts a lot of things straight !

 Words to Tell Your Children When They’re Older.

 “I loved you enough to ask where you were going, with whom, and what time you would come home.

 I loved you enough to be silent and let you discover that your new best friend was a creep.